abotw/docs-app/docs/bitwarden/vaultwarden/vaultwarden-mm.md

+---
-# Deploying Vaultwarden on M4 Mac mini
+title: Deploying Vaultwarden on M4 Mac mini
+icon: simple/vaultwarden
+---

 ## 0. What is Vaultwarden (and why use it)?